deadlysyn/resume/README.md

 I am familiar with multiple cloud infrastrcuture providers, including Amazon Web Services and Google Cloud, as well as multiple container orchestration frameworks including Kubernetes and Cloud Foundry.
 I am well versed in agile development practices, lean product thinking, and infrastructure as code.
 I am pragmatic in both my work style and technology choices, seeing the world as a series of tradeoffs that must be carefully considered and occasionally reevaluted.

+I have worked fully remote for over a decade, am an excellent communicator, and highly effective at asynchronous collaboration.
 I value flexibility, autonomy and deep focus enabling a state of flow.
-I love Linux, Vim, Git and opportunities to code in a variety of languages.
+I love Linux, Vim, Git and opportunities to solve new puzzles in a variety of languages.

 ### Guiding Principles